mironside/mironside.github.io-nope/_posts/2015-05-06-golang-task-package.md

 {% endhighlight %}

 With tiny/task it is very easy to define your own tasks, schedule and execute them.
 Internally tiny/task handles crc'ing input/output files to detect file changes.
-It also discovers file dependencies between tasks and ensures tasks execute in the correct order.
+It also discovers file dependencies between tasks and ensures that tasks execute in the correct order.

 Here is a simple program that declares a compile task and schedules a task to compile main.c to main.obj.